gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/explanation/advanced.md

 !!! warning
     This feature is still experimental, and will likely not be supported by all backends.
-    At the moment, it only works with ForwardDiff.
+    At the moment, it only works with ForwardDiff, Zygote and Enzyme.

 ### Types of contexts